JetBrains/kotlin-web-site/docs/tutorials/javascript/working-with-modules/working-with-modules.md

 </head>
 ```

-The contents of our `main.js` would be
+The contents of our `main.js` would be:

 ```javascript
 requirejs.config({